 INTERIOR DESIGN INTERNSHIPS

-All students enrolled in the BFA and MFA programs are required to complete an internship for credit as part of the program curriculum.
-There are many opportunities that can meet the internship requirement, so look to this page for resources to help you to determine the type of internship that will best serve you.
-Below are resources on composing a portfolio, resume, and cover letter, as well as a list of design firms, primarily within the Richmond area, that have employed students from VCUarts Interior Design in the past few years.
+Students in the BFA and MFA programs are required to complete an internship for credit as part of the program curriculum.
+There are many opportunities that can meet the internship requirement and on this page are resources to assist you in finding an internship including tips on writing and designing a resume, portfolio, and cover letter, and a list of architecture and design firms, many in the Richmond area, that have employed students from our program in the past few years.

-MFA candidates are eligible during the summer after their first and enroll in IDES 693.
+MFA candidates are eligible after completing the first year in the program and must enroll in IDES 693.

 BFA Internship Coordinator